Choonilal Devkaran Nanjee: Philatelic career

 Collaborating with Sir Eric Studd, he discovered the 1854 One Anna Red Die I "Substituted Transfer".
 He also found the typographed Two Annas yellowish grey-green of 1854 on a previously unknown paper watermarked One Anna, Later in year 2010, Markand Dave FRPSL had published a detail paper on this subject of "1854 Two Annas on ONE ANA Watermark" in London Philatelist (The journal of The Royal Philatelic Society London) with one N in ANA, where Mr.Desai has reported two N in ANNA.

-The Desai collection was offered for sale to the public in 917 lots by Messrs Robson Lowe, philatelic auctioneers, on 25 and 26 May May 1949.
+The Desai collection was offered for sale to the public in 917 lots by Messrs Robson Lowe, philatelic auctioneers, on 25 and 26 May 1949.
 The auction included his collection of "Scinde Dawk" stamps and the 1854 issues of India.

 He was a Fellow of the Royal Philatelic Society London.

 Death

 Desai died in Bombay in 1948.
 He was survived by his son, Lalitchandra C. D. Nanjee, who later became Chairman of Dena Bank, Devkaran Nanjee Insurance Co. and Devkaran Nanjee Investment Co.